-MBA-648: PROJECT MANAGEMENT ESSENTIALS
+MBA-648: Project Management Essentials

 This course is designed to equip students with the essential skills and knowledge to effectively manage projects.
 Topics include project planning, organizing, directing, and controlling.
 The focus will be on the application of tools and techniques that can be applied to defining projects, establishing task structure, planning and budgeting, and managing of resources to achieve the project objects, and post-project evaluation.
-Summer, 3 hours.

-MBA-649: ADVANCED PROJECT MANAGEMENT
+MBA-649: Advanced Project Management

 The objective of this course is to provide students with comprehensive risks management knowledge and skills; and focus on strategic perspective on project management.
 The course will discuss and explore the concept of project risk management both from strategic and tactical levels.
 Other topics on advanced project management practices include procurement management quality management, program and portfolio management and agile project management.
-Pre-requisite: MBA-648.